Annual Conference and Gathering 2026

 Six motions are listed as policy motions.
 We are asking members to review these with their groups and districts, using this as an educational opportunity to engage young people on the issues.
 We encourage you to submit amendments and suggestions.
 These motions will be debated in workshops on the morning of conference, with 3 x 1 hour long workshops each slot covering 2 topics at the same time.
 The aim is for each workshop to bring forward a unified, composited motion that can secure the support of the conference.
 These will then be voted on at the Annual Conference in the afternoon.

-We hope you and your young people will come and engage with these important issues and help push the organisation to take bolder, clearer and more progressive positions on the issues that matter to them.
+We hope members, groups and young people will come and engage with these important issues and help push the organisation to take bolder, clearer and more progressive positions on the issues that matter to them.

 Elections to General Council, Standing Orders Committee and Wayfinding Committee (IC2030)